PabloManso89/dressApp-Project/README.md

 when selecting other language, we save that language in the localStorage, refresh the application and when loading check the localStorage to fetch the chosen language and load its corresponding translation file

+-`DDBB` :
+The used DDBB is in Firebase using a nonSQL model located in [Firebase DDBB](https://console.firebase.google.com/project/dressapp-fa71f/database/firestore/data~2Fusers~2)

+1. How to set up a simple DDBB:

+2.